 In some cases, if you are willing to pay upfront, with cash, they’ll offer a discount.
 For example, some dentists, doctor offices and eye care professionals offer 10% to 15% discounts if you pay with cash, check or debit card.
 More expensive care, though, might come with a 20% to 35% discount (or more) if you’re willing to pay upfront with cash.

 You can also ask for the insurance rate.
 Many insurers negotiate lower prices for care and services.
 Ask if you can get that rate if you pay upfront.
-Rather than spending the time and resources to bill your insurer, you pay immediately, and some care providers are willing to give you the discounted price just to avoid the headache of dealing with the insurance company.
+Rather than spending the time and resources to bill your insurer, you pay immediately, and some care providers are willing to give you a discounted price just to avoid the headache of dealing with the insurance company.

 Find out about payment plans